yandex-cloud/docs/en/managed-kubernetes/operations/volumes/volume-expansion.md

 ## Create a PersistentVolumeClaim object {#create-pvc}

-1. Save the following [PersistentVolumeClaim creation specification](dynamic-create-pv.md) to a YAML file named `pvc-expansion.yaml`.
+1. Save the following [PersistentVolumeClaim creation](dynamic-create-pv.md) specification to a YAML file named `pvc-expansion.yaml`.

-   For more on specifications for creating `PersistentVolumeClaim` objects, see the [{{ k8s }} documentation](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/).
+   To learn more about the `PersistentVolumeClaim` creation specification, see the [{{ k8s }} documentation](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/).

    {% if product == "yandex-cloud" %}